samfish204/CSE465-Lab2/README.md

 make check
 ```

-Every time you make changes you should save your work
+Feel free to periodically save & push your work

 ```
 git commit -am "Still working on it!"